ejmahler/unity_coroutines/README.md

     }

     if(failures > 5) {
         // the player got it, but it took them several tries. give them more practice ShowMessage("You did it!
 Let's try a few more times for practice.");

-       // write code to do another practice thing here, or roll it into the above loop }
+        yield return new WaitForSeconds(5);

+        // Do another loop of the tutorial complete = false;
+        while(!complete) {
+            // wait until the player presses a key yield return new WaitUntil(() => Input.anyKeyDown);

+            if(Input.GetKeyDown(KeyCode.Esc)) {
+                // the player has pressed esc, quit the tutorial yield break;
+            }
+            else if(Input.GetKeyDown(KeyCode.Space)) {
+                // the player has pressed space, move on to the next phase complete = true;
+            }
+            else {
+                // the player pressed a key, but it was the wrong key, re-iterate the instructions ShowMessage("Use the space bar to attack the enemy to your right");
+            }
+        }
+    }

     ShowMessage("Great job!
 Let's move on to the next section");